Transgender Awareness Week: November 13-19

 What is Transgender Awareness Week?

-Trans Folks Disproportionately Experience Poverty and Economic Insecurity
+Trans Folks Disproportionately Experience Economic Insecurity

-LGBT people have a poverty rate of 21.6% (compared to 15.7% among straight people)
+LGBTQIA+ people have a poverty rate of 21.6% (compared to 15.7% among straight people)

 - Transgender folks are more than 2x as likely to be living in poverty than the general U.S. population; this increases to more than 3x as likely among trans people of color